falldamagestudio/plastic-cloud-to-ucb/README.md

 ﻿# Bridge from Plastic Cloud to Unity Cloud Build

-Glue logic which enables Unity Cloud Build to build from Plastic Cloud repositories.
-This is accomplished by running some bridge repositories on a VM in Azure or Google Cloud.
+Glue logic which enables (Unity Cloud Build)[https://unity3d.com/services/cloud-build] to build from (Plastic Cloud)[https://www.plasticscm.com/cloud/index.html] repositories.

+If either of these happened, this project would become obsolete:

+1. Codice Software implements a Git server interface for Plastic Cloud.
+Once there is such an interface, complete with account- and SSH-key-authentication, then Unity Cloud
+Build will be able to connect to the Plastic Cloud repositories with their current implementation.
+(Forum thread)[http://www.plasticscm.net/index.php?/topic/20148-does-plastic-support-unity-cloud-build-yet/]
+2. Unity's Cloud Build team implements tooling around the Plastic client that enables it to watch and pull from remote repositories.
+(Forum thread)[https://forum.unity3d.com/threads/plastic-scm-support-in-ucb.268999/]

 ## Current state